connecticut-digital-services/digital-service/src/content/focus-area/focus-area-customer-experience.md

 title: Customer Experience
 icon: comments-alt
 description: >-
-  Citizens deserve a compassionate simple-to-use government that treats them like a person.
+  Citizens deserve a compassionate simple-to-use government that addresses their needs.
 We’re delivering on this promise.
 order: 0
 items:
   - title: This is a test